Allied Democratic Forces insurgency: 2014

-February

-On 17 February 2014, a Congolese army spokesman announced that the military had killed 230 ADF rebels in the aftermath of a monthlong offensive, 23 FARDC soldiers were also killed in the operation.
+On 17 February, a Congolese army spokesman announced that the military had killed 230 ADF rebels in the aftermath of a monthlong offensive, 23 FARDC soldiers were also killed in the operation.

-March

-On 23 March 2014, South African helicopters struck ADF forces for the first time, in support of Operation Sukola 1.
+On 23 March, South African helicopters struck ADF forces for the first time, in support of Operation Sukola 1.

-October

-Between 5–8 October 2014, ADF militants killed 15 people, within the North Kivu province, DRC.
-On 15 October 2014, ADF rebels killed 27 people in an attack on villages, located outside Beni.
-On 18 October 2014, ADF insurgents killed over 20 people, in an attack on the village of Byalos, DRC.
-On 31 October 2014, a crowd stoned to death, burned and then ate a suspected ADF insurgent in the town of Beni.
-The incident came after a number of ADF raids, that brought the October's civilian death toll to over 100 people.
+Between 5 and 8 October, ADF militants killed fifteen people, within North Kivu province.
+On 15 October, ADF rebels killed 27 people in an attack on villages, located outside Beni.
+On the 18th, ADF insurgents killed over twenty people, in an attack on the village of Byalos, DRC.
+On the 31st, a crowd stoned to death, burned, and then ate a suspected ADF insurgent in Beni.

-November

-On 20 November 2014, rebels disguised as Congolese soldiers killed between 50 and 80 people near Beni.
+On 20 November, rebels disguised as Congolese soldiers killed 50-80 people near Beni.

-December

-On 8 December 2014, militants hacked to death 36 civilians in the vicinity of Beni.
-On 26 December 2014, an ADF attack resulted in the deaths of 11 people, in the village of Ndumi, Ituri.
+On 8 December, militants hacked to death 36 civilians in the vicinity of Beni.
+On 26 December, an ADF attack resulted in the deaths of eleven people, in the village of Ndumi, Ituri.

 2015

-January

-On 4 January 2015, a joint MONUSCO – FARDC offensive forced ADF militants out of the Mavure village, North Kivu.
-One rebel was killed, as government forces seized large amounts of drugs and training materials.
+On 4 January 2015, a joint MONUSCO—FARDC offensive forced ADF militants out of the village of Mavure in North Kivu.
+One rebel was killed; government forces seized large amounts of drugs and training materials.

-February

-On 5 February 2015, ADF carried out a night raid on the city of Beni hacking to death 23 people and injuring one.
+On 5 February, ADF carried out a night raid on the city of Beni hacking to death 23 people and injuring one.

-March

-On 9 March 2015, ADF rebels killed one and injured two civilians in the area of the Semliki bridge, North Kivu.
+On 9 March, ADF rebels killed one and injured two civilians in the area of the Semliki bridge, North Kivu.

-April

-On 15 April 2015, an ADF attack on the villages of Matiba and Kinzika, Beni-Mbau sector, DRC, led to the deaths of 18 people.
-On 23 April 2015, ADF rebels massacred five civilians in the village of Kalongo, 6km northwest of Oïcha.

-On 30 April 2015, the Ugandan media reported that the ADF's leader, Jamil Mukulu, had been arrested in Tanzania.
+On 15 April, an ADF attack on the villages of Matiba and Kinzika, Beni-Mbau sector, DRC, led to the deaths of 18 people.
+On 23 April, ADF rebels massacred five civilians in the village of Kalongo, six kilometers northwest of Oicha.
+On the 30th, Ugandan media reported that Jamil Mukulu was arrested in Tanzania.

-May

-On 8 May 2015, suspected ADF guerrillas attacked the Matembo neighborhood of the town of Mulekere, North Kivu.
-Seven people were slain in the attack bringing the region's 2015 death toll to over 300 casualties.
+On 8 May, suspected ADF guerrillas attacked the Matembo neighborhood of the town of Mulekere, North Kivu.
+Seven people were slain in the attack bringing the region's 2015 death toll to over three hundred casualties.

-December

-In early December 2015, the ADF seized a MONUSCO base in North Kivu, killing a Malawian UN soldier in doing so.
+In early December, the ADF seized a MONUSCO base in North Kivu, killing a Malawian UN soldier.
 South African UN forces later retook the base, attacking with Rooivalk attack helicopters.

 2016

-February

-29 February – Thirteen civilians were killed by suspected Ugandan rebels in the Beni territory in eastern DRC.
-The killings took place in the village of Ntombi, located about 40km northeast of Beni, an area massacres and recurrent attacks attributed to Allied Democratic Forces, a rebel group opposed to the Ugandan government and is considered a terrorist organisation.
+On 29 February, thirteen civilians were killed by suspected Ugandan rebels in the Beni territory in DRC.
+The killings took place in the village of Ntombi about 40 kilometers northeast of Beni.